RWTH-EBC/AixLib/bin/02_CITests/SyntaxTests/README.md

 ### StyleChecking

-The Script StyleChecking use the ModelManagement in Modelica.
-The Script tests the syntax of models or library
+The test StyleChecking use the ModelManagement library in modelica.
+The script tests the syntax of models or library.

 	- python bin/02_CITests/SyntaxTests/StyleChecking.py -s "AixLib" -p AixLib/package.mo